JackEdTaylor/LexOPSdocs/docs/05-shiny.md

 </div>

-I could then upload this to the Fetch tab.
+I could upload this to the Fetch tab.
 This will return the known values from the [LexOPS dataset](introduction.html#the-lexops-dataset) for my list of stimuli:

 <div class="figure" style="text-align: center">
 <img src="./images/shiny/fetch.gif" alt="Fetching the features of a stimulus list." width="75%" height="75%" />